reddelta11/dxvk-async-Xrd/README.md

-## dxvk-async
+## dxvk-async for Xrd
-An attempt to improve the dxvk-async patch at https://github.com/jomihaka/dxvk-poe-hack
+An already set up version of DVXK async for use in guilty gear xrd on windows

 ### Improvements